Mail Stuck in the Unsent Folder

 - Notice and correct any errors that appear on send such as not being able to connect to your SMTP server.

 If you are sending a large message, it's possible that the message is just taking a long time to send.
 In that case, ignore the notification and allow the send to finish.

 It could be that an add-on is giving you trouble.
 Try temporarily disabling them to see if this clears up the issue.
 For instructions on disabling add-ons, see Install add-ons to add features to Postbox.

 Make sure your signature does not contain images that reside behind a firewall or VPN

-If you've attached an image like a company logo to your signature, make sure that it is not behind a firewall or VPN, and that the link to this image can be publicly accessible.
+If you've attached an image to your signature like a company logo, make sure that it is not behind a firewall or VPN, and that the link to this image can be publicly accessible.
 Try loading the image at home when not connected to a VPN.

 - From the menu bar, go to Help > Configuration Data.

 - Click on the link beside Profile Directory.
 That should open your profile directory.

 - In your profile directory, navigate to the Mail folder, then Local Folders.

 - Delete the files Unsent Messages, Unsent Messages.msf, and Unsent Messages.sbd (if it exists).